-Lead the Union on delivering students’ general and political priorities related to environment and ethics
+Lead the Union on delivering students’ general and political priorities related to ethics sustainability

 This could include bigger projects such as lobbying with LSE key stakeholders for more sustainable choices and actions by LSE that students would like to see or smaller initiatives such as collaborating with relevant clubs and societies on events and initiatives